danieltwagner/qsw-2104-2s/README.md

 {"status": 0}
 ```

-Setting longer login time (1 year), will also automatically set session timeout to 1 day.
-Note that this doesn't get persisted across reboots.
+If you're not using the modified firmware (above), setting a longer login time window once logged in may be advisable.
+This will also automatically set session timeout to 1 day.
+Note that this setting does not get persisted across reboots.
 ```
 curl 1.1.1.100/api/system/logintime/set -H "Cookie: mgs=b5502488f7254cd6" -d '{"canlogin_time":31536000}
 ```